 - Place prepared formula in clean, sterilized bottles.
 Refrigerate and use it within 24 hours.

 - Infant formula should not be frozen because physical separation of the product may occur.

 - Heating the formula separately in a pan and transferring to a clean, sterilized bottle

 - Heating the bottle containing the formula by placing in a pan containing simmering water

 - Heating the bottle containing the formula in the microwave oven

-- Caution must be used when microwaving the bottle, as the bottle may remain cool while the formula in the bottle is heating, potentially resulting in burning the infant.
+- Use caution when microwaving, as the bottle may remain cool even if the formula in the bottle becomes hot enough to burn your infant.

 - Factors influencing heating time include: 1) initial temperature of the formula; 2) size of the bottle; 3) variability among microwave heat settings.